lindleyw/testers/README.md

     $ ./smoketest minion help worker

 ---

-(obsolete section) -- (CHANGE to explain building your own exclude file)
+As tests complete, they will create a Minion job to submit the report to the CPANTesters API.
+By default these jobs are placed in Minion's 'deferred' queue and must be manually reviewed before being sent.
+You can list the reports awaiting approval with:

+    $ ./smoketest list -r

+which will emit a list like:

+    Job   Status    Distribution                       Version  Perl  Grade
+    1729  inactive  App-abgrep-0.003                   0.003          pass
+    1728  inactive  CSS-DOM-0.17                       0.17           pass
+    1727  inactive  Test-Time-HiRes-0.01               0.01           pass

+And you can release jobs either as:

+    $ ./smoketest release -count 3

+which will release the 3 most recent tests, or by specifying job
+numbers:

+    $ ./smoketest release 1729 1727

+---
-NOTE: The above step uses a YAML file which should contain (1) a regex that selects one or more modules by name; and (2) the setting disabled=1.
+NOTE: Before a test is run, the name and version of the module are tested against a YAML file which should contain (1) a regex that selects one or more modules by name; and (2) the setting disabled=1.
 Alternately, if it says disabled=0 then the regex will *enable* the selected modules.
----

-TODO: Also allow loading local files and setting priority, as:

-    $ ./smoketest disable ~/mydisabled.yml --priority 10

-TODO: Pick a better verb instead of the possibly misleading 'disable'
+By default, only the 01.DISABLED.yml file from the current CPAN version, in this format, is used.
 ---